 5. Keep Your Car in Good Working Order

-For starters, ensure that your tires are properly inflated and to enjoy better gas mileage, especially on long trips.
-A second way to improve gas mileage is by swapping out your old air filters for new ones.
+For starters, ensure that your tires are properly inflated to enjoy better gas mileage, especially on long trips.
+Additionally, swapping out old air filters for new ones can help save.
 These two maintenance tips take minutes but will result in huge savings.

 Learning how to save money on gas is an easy way to add money back into your budget.
-If you require more assistance on with your debt management, please contact our counsellors so they can help you to find the right solutions.
+If you require more assistance with your debt management, contact our counsellors, They can help you find the right solutions.